Maxrob440/UAV-flight-path-tool/README.md

 - human_height_above_ground_m: used to determine DVLOS, do not set bellow DVLOS_m<br>

 Defaults are provided that will effectively work in most circumstances

-## Limitations

-- No flight area implemented
-- The final point in the csv output will always face north
-- Ant colony config not implemented
-- No valid input checks for the config page
-- Default config still to be tuned

 ## Acknowledgements
 I would like to express my gratitude to my supervisor, Dr Milto Miltiadou, for her invaluable guidance, support, and constructive feedback throughout the course of this project.